segmentstream-com/segmentstream-com.github.io/_docs/events/viewed-product.md

 order: 2
 ---
 The `Viewed Product` event must be pushed to the `digitalData.events` array when a product block in a listing enters a user's viewport.
 >Important!
-DigitalDataManager has a built-in "Impression" trigger, which works if 75% of the tracked item enters the user's viewport.
+SegmentStream has a built-in "Impression" trigger, which works if 75% of the tracked item enters the user's viewport.

 #### From the site code / when using AJAX
 We do not recommend pushing the `Viewed Product` event from the site code.